MyEtherWallet/knowledge-base-v3/src/content/best-of/security-and-ethereum.md

 {
-"title"       : "Let's talk about security on Ethereum", "sort"        : "10",
+"title"       : "Improving Security on Ethereum", "sort"        : "10",
 "category"    : "Best Of",
 "description" : "Best Of",